A Grantourismo Guide to Love, Romance and Local Travel

 Where: Barcelona, Spain

-Dine: After a meal at Michelin two-starred ABaC Restaurant on site, head to our favourite restaurant, one-starred Cinc Sentits for a decadent degustation expertly matched with local wines.
+Dine: Meals at Michelin two-starred ABaC Restaurant and one-starred Roca Moo are musts but our favourite restaurant is one-starred Cinc Sentits for a decadent degustation expertly matched with local wines.

 Love and Romance: Savour the sunset as you stroll hand-in-hand along the seafront at beachside Barceloneta then tuck into fresh seafood at a simple restaurant in its narrow backstreets.